Now a picturesque venue for weddings and other events, The Farmhouse holds a long and unique place in Delaware’s history.

 In 1948, traveling horse trainers and jockeys from the nearby Delaware Park race track began asking to rent small lots on the Murray’s farm while they worked at the track.
 In1949, a section of the farm was set aside as the site of twelve mobile homes, the first of which were occupied by tenants Ray Scott and Jimmy Mills, both travelers with the nearby race track.
 A separate building, which still exists today, served as the tenants’ rest rooms, showers and laundry site.
 The rest of the land continued to be farmed until at least the late 1960s, but was eventually fully developed into what is today known as Murray Manor.

-After 23 successful years in business, today The Farmhouse is being passed along to the fourth generation of the Murray family to be run by Ralph and Betty’s granddaughters.
+After 24 successful years in business, in 2014 The Farmhouse was passed along to the fourth generation of the Murray family to be run by Ralph and Betty’s granddaughters.
 Despite all of its additions and renovations, The Farmhouse still maintains the original section that was lived in by the Browns and early generations of the Murray family.
 Its cozy den and large inside bar once functioned as the Murray family’s kitchen, while the upstairs that now houses the bridal suite previously served as the master bedroom.

 These reminders of the Farmhouse’s heritage have remained intact throughout its passing between families and generations, allowing everyone to experience a piece of its history.